• Skip to primary navigation

 If your pie recipe requires a pre-baked crust, follow these instructions for baking.

-Use this pre-baked pie crust in no-bake pies such as pumpkin pie or strawberry pie.
+Use a pre-baked crust in no-bake pies such as this strawberry pie.

 Check out this post on blind-baking and par-baking pie crusts for more information.